 In addition, there are IRS reporting requirements for trustees and beneficiaries of offshore trusts.
 In 1996, Congress imposed substantial penalties for failure to report offshore trust financial information.
 A trustmaker must work with a CPA experienced with foreign trust reporting and taxation.

-Are Offshore Trusts Worth it?
+Is Offshore Asset Protection Worth it?

 Offshore trusts are not cheap.
 Increasingly invasive “know your customer” (KYC) regulations have made establishing offshore entities more difficult.
 An offshore trustee usually investigates potential U.S. clients more fully than the U.S. client investigates possible offshore trustees.
 The increased scrutiny and KYC “red tape” have caused U.S. attorneys to increase their legal fees to establish an offshore trust plan.

 After paying to set up the trust and conveying assets to the trustee, the trustmaker will incur annual administration fees.
-Trustee companies charge annual fees in the range of $1,000 to $5,000 per year plus hourly rates for extra services.
+Trustee companies charge annual fees in the range of $3,000 to $5,000 per year plus hourly rates for extra services.

 Offshore Trusts and Bankruptcy